vyaspranjal33/ui-components/README.md

 ## Components
 If you create a new component on a feature branch, make sure to do the following
 1. Add the component to `src/components`
-2. Make sure your changes do not break ui-components
+2. Make sure your changes do not break ui-components by running `npm run test`
 4. Add it to the storybook by creating a story in `stories` folder
 5. Add the component export to `src/index.ts`
 6. Update the `README.md` where appropriate